canyener/indecision-app/README.md

 # indecision-app
-Add your options, let the computer guides you!
+Add your options, let the computer guide you!